ege7/TODO/README.md

-Never made to-do app using html css js for the first time
+Never made TODO list using html css js for the first time